qualityshepherd/brine/posts/of_yarn_and_bone.md

 * **Kael** (`Lock Breaker, Hunted, Owes the Guild`)

 > **Kael:** “I ask the metal to remember when it was ore, before it was shaped.”
 > **GM:** “The lock softens, opens.
-But it stays soft—melted like wax.
+But it stays soft; melted like wax.
 It can never be made secure again.”
 > **Kael:** “Anyone can get in now?”
 > **GM:** “Anyone.
 Including whatever’s chasing you.”